genericmedia24/lib/src/commander/README.md

 ### Hybrids

-The drawbacks of both approaches has led many people to design new syntaxes for coupling structure and behaviour.
+The drawbacks of both approaches have led many people to design new syntaxes for coupling structure and behaviour.

 React is a JavaScript-first approach with syntactic innovations in both JavaScript and HTML to ensure the coupling between both.